Lidiasaes/Machine-Learning/Password-strength-classifier/README.md

-EXTRA: This is a good project as well:
+[EXTRA] This is a good project as well:

 https://www.kaggle.com/code/kingabzpro/finding-the-bad-password